geeky-prashant/glassmorphism-profile-card/README.md

 ### Run Locally

-To run **profile-card** locally, run this command on your git bash:
+To run **glassmorphism-profile-card** locally, run this command on your git bash:

 Linux and macOS: